Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Introduction

 We explicitly compute the commutation relations between these operators.
-It follows from the commutation relations, {and the properties of Haar integrals for crossed modules of semisimple Hopf algebras,} that the vertex, edge and plaquette projectors are mutually commuting.
-Therefore the Hamiltonian defined as in \eqref{eq:2KM} defines an exactly solvable model.
+It follows from the commutation relations, {and the properties of Haar integrals for crossed modules of semisimple Hopf algebras,} that the vertex, edge and plaquette projectors are mutually commuting, {as long as we use adequate cell decompositions.} Therefore the Hamiltonian defined as in \eqref{eq:2KM} defines an exactly solvable model.
 This is our proposal for the \HHK\ model.

 The \HHK\ model reduces to the \HAKM\ when $A=\CC$ in $(A \xrightarrow{\partial} H, \lact)$.
 (Here $\partial \colon \CC \to H$ is $z \in \CC \mapsto z\,1_H$, the unique Hopf algebra map.
 The action of $H$ is given by the counit map $\varepsilon\colon H \to \CC$.)
 More precisely, the {total spaces $\Hil_L$ and $\Hil_L^{\hKit}$ of both models coincide,} and so do the Hamiltonians and vertex and plaquette operators.
 The additional edge operators $E^z_e$, $e \in L^1$, $z \in \CC$, that were not in the \HAKM, amount to multiplication by $z$.